During the ten-week Internal Medicine Clerkship you will participate in many activities, briefly described below.

 Conferences and Rounds

 Grand Rounds are the premier weekly educational conference of the Department of Medicine.
-They are held in the South Auditorium at the School of Medicine and televised to St. John's Hospital every Tuesday at 8:00 a.m.
+They are held in the the Memorial Center for Learning and innovation and televised to St. John's Hospital every Tuesday at 8:00 a.m.
 Plan to arrive a little early – these sessions start promptly at 8:00 a.m.
 Coffee is provided.
 Attendance is required and a sign-in sheet will be provided.

 Attendance is mandatory at: